-Assumption: Import duty is 10% and GST at 4%.
+Assuming import duty is 10% and GST at 6%.

-Particular Amount (RM)

-Total value of goods based on invoice 50,000.00

-and Bill of Lading

-Total value of goods lost 10,000.00

-(certified by custom officer)

-Import duty at 10% for 200 sets of 1,000.00

-telephone

-GST payable at 4% on RM11,000.00 440.00

-Total amount GST and duty payable RM1,440.00
+Particular Amount (RM) Total value of goods based on invoice and Bill of Lading 50,000.00 Total value of goods (200 sets of telephone) lost (certified by custom officer) 10,000.00 Import duty at 10% for 200 sets of telephone 1,000.00 GST payable at 6% on RM11,000.00 660.00 Total amount GST and duty payable RM1,660.00

 ABC Sdn.
-Bhd has to pay RM1,440 for the lost goods.
+Bhd has to pay RM1,660.00 for the lost goods, unless remitted by the Director General.

-8.9.
-DEF Sdn Bhd has imported 2,000 units of LED TV from Korea with a price of RM2,000,000.
-The consignment arrived at Port Klang on
+Q9: DEF Sdn Bhd has imported 2,000 units of LED TV from Korea with a price of RM2,000,000.
+The consignment has arrived at Port Klang on 1 0ctober 2015.

-1 October 2010.
 The description and quantity of the goods specified in the Bill of Lading and invoice are the same as those imported.
-Before the goods are released from customs control 500 units of LED TV valued at RM500,000 were found short landed.
-Notice of short landed was issued to the supplier and followed by short landed certificate from the shipper.
+Before the are goods released from customs control 500 units of LED TV valued at RM500,000 were found to be short landed.
+Notice of short landing was issued by the supplier and followed by short landing certificate from the shipper.
 The balance of the goods will be shipped within a period of one month.
-How does DEF Sdn Bhd pay the GST and customs duties for the short landed goods?
+How does the company pay the GST and customs duties for the short landed goods?

-GST and customs duties, if any, is chargeable on the value of the whole goods (including the short landed goods) as stated in the invoice and Bill of Lading upon arrival in Malaysia.
+A9: GST and customs duties, if any, is chargeable on the value of the full consignment of goods (including the short landed goods) as stated in the invoice and Bill of Lading upon arrival in Malaysia.
 Thus, GST and customs duties, if any, will not be charged when the short landed goods arrived later.
 DEF Sdn Bhd is required to produce the supporting documents and evidence such as K1, invoice, Bill of Lading, Short Landed Certificate, letter from supplier and other documents as requested by the proper officer of customs at the point of import.

-8.10 What is the treatment for goods temporarily exported for repair and subsequently re-imported?
+Q10: What is the treatment for goods temporarily exported for repair and subsequently re-imported?

-Goods exported temporarily for repair and subsequently re-imported is given relief under item XX of the Goods and Services Tax (Relief) Order 20XX.
-However, any replacement of parts and components added are subject to GST at the time of importation.
+A10: Goods exported temporarily for repair and subsequently re-imported is given relief under item XX of the Goods and Services Tax (Relief) Order 20XX.
+However, any replacement of parts and any components added are subject to GST at the time of importation.

-8.11 A local company would like to lease a machinery from an overseas company for a few years.
+Q11: A local company would like to lease a machinery from an overseas company for a few years.
 Is there any GST implication on leased goods?

-Importation value is determined by the rule of valuation as prescribed under the Customs (Rules of Valuation) Regulations 1999.
+A11: For the purpose of GST, leasing of machinery is a supply of services and subject to GST which is imposed on each successive lease payment.
+However, the leasing of goods imported from overseas is treated as importation of goods into Malaysia and is subjected to GST where the value of of the machinery is determined by the rule of valuation as prescribed under the Customs Regulations (Rules of Valuation) 1999.
 The value is the transaction value of the goods, that is, the price paid or payable for the goods when sold for export to Malaysia, adjusted in accordance with regulation 5 of the same Regulations.
 In this case, the imported goods are leased from overseas.
 Thus, there is no transfer of ownership and no sale has taken place.
 Therefore, transaction value does not apply in the case of leased goods.